donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 ## Who should have access to the data acquisition collection?

 All people involved in design and acquisition of the experiment should be included in the list of managers, contributors and/or viewers.
+Collaborating researchers that only analyze the data can be added as viewers.